emmajanedrews/base-template/_drafts/how-can-you-help-your-employees-save-for-retirement.md

 Employers, employees, and reporters often ask me a basic question: “How much do I need to save in order to prepare for retirement?”

 On average, employees need to save at least 10% of their pay year in and year out to effectively accumulate enough money to create a paycheck for life.
-More importantly, your employees need to calculate how much of their income they need to replace when they get to retirement to successfully replace their income and have that paycheck for life. in our experience, most employees don’t know how to do this or don’t spend the time to do so, which is unfortunate because it’s such an important number.
+More importantly, your employees need to calculate how much of their income they need to replace when they get to retirement to successfully replace their income and have that paycheck for life.
+In our experience, most employees don’t know how to do this or don’t spend the time to do so, which is unfortunate because it’s such an important number.

 How is this calculated?
 We have a technical word for it called the “income replacement ratio,” or the “income replacement formula.”
 Every employee should know this, and every plan sponsor should know this for their employees.
 Here’s how it works: